dawngraham/timebanks/process_log.md

 - Look at demographic info in relation to timebank locations.
 (Added 1/21/19)

 ## <a name="updates"></a>Updates

+### February 15, 2019
+- **Daily scraper**
+	- `updates.csv` does not have data for 2/14/19.
+	- The `updates` section of the daily scraper kept getting interrupted by a connection error yesterday.
+I made an ask on [Stack Overflow](https://stackoverflow.com/questions/54698994/how-to-fix-connection-aborted-error-in-python-with-beautifulsoup), but the scraper is working again today, so it appears to have been an issue with the site, not the scraper.

 ### February 10, 2019
 - **Modeling**